kdu3142/Discord-Relay/README.md

 - Expose web UI on port 3001 (configurable via `WEBUI_PORT`)
 - Run alongside other services (n8n, Supabase)

+**Important:**
+- If `config.env` doesn't exist, the bot will automatically create it from `config.env.example` on first run
+- You can also manually copy the template: `cp config.env.example config.env`
-**Important:** Make sure you have a `config.env` file in the same directory as `docker-compose.yml`.
-This file will be mounted as a volume so the web UI can save your configuration.
+- The `config.env` file will be mounted as a volume so the web UI can save your configuration
+- Your `config.env` is ignored by git, so your secrets stay private and persist across `git pull` updates

 ## n8n Workflow Setup